MatiasWengiel/HomeGardnr--Caitlin-Croteau-Raiza-DeGuzman-Matias-Wengiel/README.md

     ```npm run install```

 2. Setup the ```gardnr``` database by running the command below.
-This command will create the tables and seed each one.
+This command will create the tables and seed them.

     ```npm run db:reset```